-Large amounts of rain over a short period of time where storm water drainage is insufficient.
+Large amounts of rainfall over a short period of time where storm water drainage is insufficient.
 This is called a flash flood.
-Water rise may be sudden and with little warning.
-Additionally, after periods of drought, the soil can be too dry to sufficiently absorb the water in the short term (due to the lack of cohesion).
+Water rise in creeks and rivers may be sudden and with little warning.
+Additionally, after periods of drought, the soil can be too dry to sufficiently absorb the water in the short term.

-Large volumes of water over an extended period.
-This type of flooding will occur over the long term of the storm, and the flooding may continue long after the storm passes.
-There will oftentimes be a lag between the event and the flooding as water moves through the hydrologic system.
-It may even be an event that did not have heavy rain in your location, but areas upstream experienced significant rainfall.
+Large amounts of rainfall over an extended period of time.
+This type of flooding will occur over the duration of the storm, and the flooding may continue long after the storm passes.
+There will oftentimes be a lag between the event and the flooding as water moves through the creeks and rivers.
+It may even be an event that did not generate heavy rainfall in your location, but areas upstream experienced significant precipitation.

-Storm-surge flooding from the wind and waves of hurricanes and tropical storms that result in the accumulation of excessive amounts of water along the coast.
-It is a combination of the low pressure of the storm allowing water to rise and the relentless surf pushing water inland faster than it can escape against the same waves back to deeper water.
+Storm-surge flooding during the passage of hurricanes and tropical storms results in the accumulation of excessive amounts of water along the coast.
+The low pressure of the storm causes water to rise and sustained high winds and waves pushes the water from the ocean and bays inland faster than it can escape.

-While hurricanes are Florida’s most obvious flood producers, it is important to realize that heavy rains can cause flooding in Florida at any time of the year and at any place.
+While hurricanes are Florida’s most obvious flood producers, it is important to understand that heavy rainfall can cause flooding any time of the year and anywhere in Florida.
 Flooding may result in the loss of human life and property.
 Episodes of flooding may be accompanied by contamination of aquifers and water wells in some areas.
 Floridians should be aware of boil-water warnings posted in their local news media.
 It is vitally important that everyone living in Florida be aware of the potential for flooding and the resources available to assist Floridians in dealing with it.

-Coastal erosion has both natural causes and causes related to human activities.
-Gradual coastal erosion results naturally from fluctuations in sea-level and by longshore drift.
-Ideally the movement of sand functions like a balanced budget.
-Sand is continually removed by longshore currents moving parallel to the shoreline in some areas, but it is also continually replaced by different currents of the same type.
+Coastal erosion has both natural and human-related causes.
+Gradual coastal erosion occurs naturally from fluctuations in sea-level and by longshore drift.
+Sand moves parallel to the coast in longshore currents.
+Ideally, the movement of sand functions like a balanced budget.
+Sand is continually removed and replaced at a location by longshore currents.

-Structures such as piers or sea walls, jetties and navigational inlets may interrupt the movement of sand as it can become trapped in one place by these types of structures.
-The currents will, of course, continue to flow, though depleted of sand trapped elsewhere.
-With significant amounts of sand trapped in the system, the continuing motion of currents (now deficient in sand) results in erosion.
-In this way, human development and construction activities resulting in the unnatural trapping of sand have the potential to result in significant coastal erosion over time.
+Structures such as piers, sea walls, jetties, and navigational inlets may interrupt the movement of sand and it can become trapped in one place by these types of structures.
+The longshore currents will continue to flow even though there is sand trapped elsewhere.
+With significant amounts of sand trapped in the system, the continuing motion of currents results in erosion.
+Human development and construction activities resulting in the unnatural trapping of sand have the potential to result in significant coastal erosion over time.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.